Blazemeter/CorrelationRecorder/docs/src/guide/analysis-configuration.md

 ### Exclude certain file types from correlation

 Let's say that you have a web application that serves different types of files such as images, PDFs, or CSS files.
-When recording your test scenario, you notice that the Correlation Recorder plugin is also capturing some of these files as dynamic values.
+When recording your test scenario, you notice that the Auto Correlation Recorder plugin is also capturing some of these files as dynamic values.
 Since these files are not part of the application's business logic, you may want to exclude them from the correlation analysis.